 After feeding, the best amount of time to wait to use the starter is up for debate, check out my post on how long after feeding starter can I use it.

-Storing the starter under cold temperatures, such as the fridge, will cause acetic acid bacteria to thrive because it prefers this environment.
+Storing the starter under cold temperatures, such as in the fridge, will cause acetic acid bacteria to thrive because it prefers this environment.

 Storing the starter at room temperature will favor the lactic acid bacteria and create less sour bread.
 The warmer temperatures require the starter to be fed much more regularly.